nopnop2002/esp-idf-parallel-tft/README.md

 # ESP32-S2 Limitation
 - tjpgd library does not exist in ESP32-S2 ROM.
-- Works only with GPIO parallel or REGISTER I/O parallel.
 - JPEG and PNG function is not supported because the ROM is small.

 # Configuration